KTH/devops-course/contributions/presentation/week2/lvainio-oscols/README.md

 **Relevance**

 Split is a useful tool for creating and managing feature flags for applications.
 This tool also allows different roll out methods to be implemented such as A/B testing.
 This technique is useful for the continuous delivery part of DevOps.

+In devops, A/B testing is a method that can be used to compare different versions of the same application based usage data of specific user groups.
+Based on the data, the team can go ahead and make more informed decisions on which features to implement.
+This allows for fast feedback and decisions can be made from data and not just individual opinions.